 - NEW!
 The New Essentials: The AACN is re-envisioning The Essentials, its educational framework for preparing nurses in colleges and universities.
 Learn about the new Core Competencies and strategize how to implement them in your nursing program.

-- Test Item Writing to Foster Clinical Judgment: Learn how to write test items that foster critical thinking and clinical judgment in your students and help them succeed on the NCLEX or other certification exams.
-Current results from the NCSBN Next Generation NCLEX project will be presented.
+- Test Item Writing to Develop Clinical Judgment: Learn how to write test items that develop and evaluate clinical judgment in your students and help them succeed on the NCLEX or other certification exams.
+Current developments from the NCSBN Next Generation NCLEX project will be presented.

 - Next Generation NCLEX: Developing Clinical Judgment: Prepare for the future while improving students’ clinical judgment today.
 The NCSBN’s Next Generation NCLEX initiative will change nursing education profoundly.
 Discover how teaching strategies that focus on developing clinical judgment are essential to preparing your students for Next Gen NCLEX and learn strategies you can implement into your curriculum now to prepare your students for licensure success and competent nursing practice.

 - The Multi-Generational Classroom: From baby boomers to millennials and now “Gen Z,” learn practical strategies for structuring learning experiences to emphasize each generation’s strengths while setting clear standards necessary for professional practice.

 - Teaching Strategies for Student Engagement: Discover practical strategies to engage your nursing students by creating learner-centered lesson plans that transform classrooms and clinicals into active learning experiences while improving critical thinking skills.

 - Improving Student Retention: Explore strategies to improve your program’s retention rates, including the use of pre-admission assessments to identify students likely to succeed, early identification of students at risk, and teaching and remediation methods that encourage knowledge retention.